sampsyo/home/_drafts/spectacular.md

 ## The Bright Side

-Like many architects, I see an upside too: maybe this shock will be enough to hasten richer interfaces to hardware and software, where perhaps programs can communicate richer security policies than incremental ISA extensions would allow.
-Maybe it will even hasten the end of the von Neumann abstraction: one story of Spectre says that it was obscured because of the disconnect between a traditional ISA and a high-performance implementation.
+Spectre may have driven me to distraction, but like many architects, I see an upside too.
+Perhaps this shock will spur a transition to richer hardware–software interfaces that let programs communicate richer security policies than “rings” allow.

+Maybe it will even hasten the end of the von Neumann abstraction.
+When we tell the Spectre story in five years, we may say that it arose from the widening semantic gap between an ISA paradigm from the 1960s and a high-performance hardware implementation from the 2010s.
 Maybe it's time to expose a more detailed model of how modern processing actually works so software has a chance in hell to audit it for security.
 Dormant VLIW and EDGE boosters, rejoice.